Qui-Gon held up his hand, stopping his padawan mid-stride.

 "What secrets?"
 Obi-Wan demanded.

-Palmer gave a breathy laugh.
+Palmer laughed breathily.
 He was so cold, so deliberate and passionless.
 "The secrets.
 He got behind the curtain—saw the workings of existence.
-He took up creation and ending like an author's imagination."
+He took up creation like an author's imagination."

+Obi-Wan looked down, cocking his head.
 "The Force.
-He became—not one with it, but parallel," Obi-Wan said, mouth opening and closing while his brain caught up.
+He became—not one with it, but parallel," he said, eyes shining with realization.
 "He influenced the midichlorians to—to what?
 Create life?
 Steal it?"

 "That's a start."